RockefellerArchiveCenter/bits_and_bytes/_posts/2019-10-17-ux-design-for-archival-discovery.md

 ## What’s next

-We’ll definitely be blogging more about our front-end development process and UX work in the coming months.
+We’ll be blogging more about our front-end development process and UX work in the coming months.
 We’re always looking to share and learn from folks doing UX and inclusive design work in archives, so please reach out if you are too!